olivertso/pdepy/README.md

 # PDE

-Finite difference methods for solving initial and boundary value problems of some partial differential equations.
+Finite difference methods for solving initial and boundary value problems of some linear partial differential equations.

+* Laplace
-* Parabolic PDE
+* Parabolic
-* Wave Equation
+* Wave